 If debt stresses you out or you have a significant outstanding balance, put your effort into eliminating your debts.
 But if you only have reasonable amounts of low-interest-rate debt, it might make more sense to let that debt linger while you build up your investments.

-If you want to learn how to decide if you should invest or pay off debt, visit our Contact Page to get in touch with us and we’d be happy to run you through our full financial Blueprint process.
+If you want to learn how to decide if you should invest or pay off debt, book a call and we’d be love to run you through our full financial Blueprint process.